eirikdahlen/TDT4290_Aqueous/README.md

 4. Computer 1 opens the tab named `Simulator` --> `IMC-ROV Mockup` and clicks `Start Server` in the popup-window.
 Computer 1 now represents the ROV.
 5. Computer 2 opens the tab named `ROV` --> `Settings` and under `Message Protocol` chooses `IMC`.
 Click `Update`.
 6. Computer 2 opens the tab named `ROV` and click `Connect to TCP`.
 Computer 2 now represents the ROV-operator.
-7. The connection is now established and the ROV-operator can control the mocked ROV.
+7. The connection is now established, and the ROV-operator can control the mocked ROV.

 ## The IMC message protocol